mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 foo = …
 ```

-It means that the function should work differently for different `a`s.
-This
+This means that the function should work differently for different `a`s.
-is accomplished by passing around a dictionary that is indexed by the
+This is accomplished by passing around a dictionary that is indexed by the
 methods of a given type class.
 The example above turns into:

 ```haskell